FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 1. You have ceased to operate in the ordinary course, made an assignment for the benefit of creditors or similar disposition of Your assets, or become the subject of any bankruptcy, reorganization, liquidation, dissolution or similar proceeding.

-If We suspend Your right to access or use any portion or all of the FIWARE Lab Services, We reserve the right to erase or not any of Your Content as a result of Your suspension, Our right to suspend Your or any Your End User's right to access or use the Service Offerings is in addition to our right to terminate this Agreement pursuant to section [[#Termination|Termination]].
+If We suspend Your right to access or use any portion or all of the FIWARE Lab Services, We reserve the right to erase or not any of Your Content as a result of Your suspension, Our right to suspend Your or any Your End User's right to access or use the Service Offerings is in addition to our right to terminate this Agreement pursuant to section [Termination](https://github.com/depa02/FIWARE-Legal/blob/FIWARELABTermsAndConditions-edits/FIWARELabTermsAndConditions.md#termination).

 The Account Manager Provider will make reasonable efforts in order to notify You about the suspension of Your account.